 Among Dennis' other live reports from the scene: the funeral of Pope John Paul II, the O.J.
 Simpson trial, a World Series, a presidential inauguration, conventions, and a Final Four.

 Dennis previously anchored what was then Eyewitness News Daybreak in the mid 1990s, during which time the program became Connecticut's No. 1 morning news broadcast.

 Dennis got his start in television news at WPRI-TV in Providence, R.I., and then moved on to become the assignment manager at WMUR-TV in Manchester, N.H.
 From there, he went to WREX-TV in Rockford, Ill., where he worked as a weekend anchor.
 He was also a weekend sports anchor and news reporter at WWMT-TV in Grand Rapids , Mich.

 Dennis was born and raised in Norwood, Mass.,and graduated from Xaverian Brothers High School.
 He holds a bachelor's degree in foreign affairs from Assumption College.
 He is proud to live in Hartford with his wife, Eyewitness News anchor Kara Sundlun and their children.
-The two are very involved in the renaissance of your capital city along with many charities.
-In his spare time Dennis enjoys time with his family, playing golf, squash, going to the beach and researching his Italian heritage.
+The two are very involved in the renaissance of your capital city.
+In his spare time Dennis enjoys coaching his son’s football and basketball teams, spending time with his family, playing golf, racquetball, painting, going to the beach and researching his Italian heritage.
 He also tackles home improvement projects and loves to tinker with his antique Buick.